OVERVIEW: THE DISNEY WORLD SWAN AND DOLPHIN FOR FIRST TIME VISITORS

 Note the starry sky in the second shot.

 The Dolphin public spaces are larger, grander, and frankly, a little harder to navigate, spread as they are over the first and third floors.
-A lobby refurb will be happening in the Dolphin for the next several years.

 In sum, there’s a lot of exterior design that will strike adults as either playful or silly, but that comes across to kids as monumental rather than welcoming.
 The interior spaces have their charms, but there’s nothing about them that shouts “Disney World.”
 You could be anywhere.